Scrivener’s ARC, Lewis’s OHE, McCarthy and

 constantly encounter examples of good practice,

-such as reading activities or authenticity of task in
+such as reading activities or authenticity of task

 relation to text.
 But is this true?
 In my own